 If an expecting mother exhibits two or more of these known risk factors, labor and delivery teams should make preparations and have a treatment plan ready in the event she experiences uterine atony.
 Failing to prepare where risk is clearly identifiable may be grounds for medical malpractice when it results in an injury.

 The biggest sign of uterine atony is excessive bleeding coming from the uterus after delivery.
-While postpartum vaginal bleeding (discharge known as lochia) is normal, heavy bleeding typically indicates a larger issue.
-OB-GYNs and other present medical professionals should be able to tell the difference between bleeding that’s normal and bleeding that is cause for concern.
+While postpartum vaginal bleeding is normal, heavy bleeding typically indicates a larger issue.
+OB-GYNs and other medical professionals should be able discern between normal bleeding and a concerning amount of bleeding.

 As the mother sustains significant blood loss, her blood pressure levels will also lower, and her heart rate will increase.
-Her healthcare providers should keep an eye on both metrics after delivery to monitor for any sudden drops or increases.
+Healthcare providers should keep an eye on both metrics after delivery to monitor for any sudden drops or increases.

 Visibly, the mother may begin to look pale and report feeling dizzy or faint.
 In cases of severe blood loss, she may even lose consciousness.
-Healthcare providers should also be alert if she discloses feeling any pain in her lower back or is unable to pee, as these symptoms are commonly reported in cases of uterine atony.
+Healthcare providers should also be alert if she discloses feeling any lower back pain or is unable to urinate.

 In some cases, postpartum hemorrhaging can cause anemia in mothers due to the loss of significant red blood cells.

-Other blood disorders have been reported following cases of uterine atony in addition to anemia, such as hypovolemic shock and disseminated intravascular coagulation, a condition causing blood clots to form throughout the body.
+Other blood disorders can occur after postpartum hemorrhaging in addition to anemia.
+Examples include hypovolemic shock and disseminated intravascular coagulation, a condition causing blood clots to form throughout the body.

-Hypovolemic shock, while being a rare complication of uterine atony, can result from excessive blood loss and prevent sufficient oxygen flow to critical organs like the heart, liver, and kidneys.
+While rare, hypovolemic shock can result from excessive blood loss and prevent oxygen from reaching the heart, liver, and kidneys.

 This complication can be very dangerous for the mother, but it is only possible when more than 20% of her blood volume is lost.
 This is unlikely to occur in cases of uterine atony but is possible, especially in situations where medical professionals miss the early signs to intervene.

-While these complications are all possible for a mother who’s experienced uterine atony, it’s important to note that most women end up making a full recovery.
-However, if a mother plans to have future pregnancies, she must be informed that her risk for uterine atony again is increased.
+It’s important to note that most women who experience uterine atony end up making a full recovery.
+However, if a mother plans to have future pregnancies, her risk increases for experiencing uterine atony a second time.

 Healthcare providers can suspect uterine atony by tracking the mother’s blood loss after delivery.
 They may do this by weighing or keeping count of the number of pads and sponges they use to absorb her blood.